 Census data shows that in the age group of 0-14 years disabled people, there are 7437519 males and 5304984 females.
 Number of males is ~40% more compared to that of females.

-As nthe umber of Differently Abled, Divyang males in the 15-59 age group is 40% more than that of Divyang women.
-If we remove people with mental and multiple disability as they may not be capable of raising children, we find this –
+As the umber of Differently Abled, Divyang males in the 15-59 age group is 40% more than that of Divyang women.
+If we remove people with mental and multiple disabilities as they may not be capable of raising children, we find this –

 The difference remains approximately the same.
-Number of males in these chosen categories is 40% more compared to that of women.
+The number of males in these chosen categories is 40% more compared to that of women.
 So, the question remains, is the Census data important at all in formulating our policies?

-Points 3 and 4 above tells us about pthe riority given to women for land distribution, housing schemes and various poverty alleviation schemes.
-Questions is, when men are still the breadwinner of the house, when these women are dependents on some men, why is this even an option?
+Points 3 and 4 above tells us about the priority given to women for land distribution, housing schemes, and various poverty alleviation schemes.
+Questions are when men are still the breadwinner of the house, when these women are dependents on some men, why is this even an option?
 If this is an option, why are men still considered to take care of such women?

 Under various skill development programs created as a result of this Act, there is already 30% reservation for women.